SianCulligan/reading-notes/README.md

 - Running locally, you can use your own device or the official simulator
 - Only Apple users can test iPhones
 - Anyone can test android, but you need to start up an ADB from The Android Studio IDE

 <br><br>
 <br><br>

+### *Class 36 Reading*
+- *CRA*: Create React App
+- *NEXT.js*: Next.js a somewhat similar to Create React App, but supports server-side rendering.
+What it essentially means is that necessary HTML code is generated from the server itself, based on the URL.
+So your browser is receiving pre-rendered HTML code, not an empty ‘div’.
+- *Gatsby*: Gatsby is something called “Static Site Generator”.
+Those are generators which build “HTML” code during the “build”, by fetching data from some APIs, markdown files or anything.
+Note that everything is done in the “build” process.
+Similar to Next.js browser receives pre-rendered HTML code.

+- *Product Landing Page:* Gatsby
+- *To Do App:* Next.js
+- *Blog:* Gatsby

+- If you’re building a blog or static website you should definitely try Gatsby.
+It offers a great developer experience as well as tools and plugins.

+<br><br>
+<br><br>